GoneFreaks/Discord-Bot/README.md

 				number
 				float/double

-If you use an unmatching datatype for a property the Bot will use default-values instead.
+If you use an unmatching datatype for a property, the Bot will use default-values instead.

 In order to use the Bot, you have to set some properties first: